Siversky: Transportation

 The Siverskaya railway station is located on the Saint Petersburg–Warsaw Railway, receiving suburban trains from the Baltiysky railway station of St. Petersburg.

 Siversky is connected by roads with Volosovo, Gatchina, and with Tosno via Vyritsa.
 It also has access to the M20 highway, connecting Saint Petersburg and Pskov.
 Regular bus traffic between Saint Petersburg (at the time, Leningrad) and Siversky was opened in 1936, and the regular local bus traffic was open in April 1950.

 Culture and recreation

 Siversky contains one cultural heritage monument of federal significance and additionally four objects classified as cultural and historical heritage of local significance.
 The federal monument is the house where the author Mikhail Saltykov-Shchedrin lived in 1884.
-The nearby Rozhdestveno Memorial Estate, also protected at the federal level, commemorates Vladimir Nabokov who spend his summers in the area during his youth.
+The nearby Rozhdestveno Memorial Estate, also protected at the federal level, commemorates Vladimir Nabokov who spent his summers in the area during his youth.

 In Siversky, the Dachnaya Stolitsa Ethnographic Museum (the Capital of the Dachas) is open.
 It shows the history of Siversky as a suburbam settlement in the end of the 19th and the beginning of the 20th centuries.